sandredd/cs404.1-1/student-setup.md

     - You may also place the Bazel binary on your `PATH` environment variable if you prefer
   - Load your assignment repository by importing a Bazel project in IntelliJ IDEA
   - Click through until the repository is loaded (default settings are fine to use)
+  - Open the `Project Settings` under the `File` menu in IntelliJ IDEA and set the JDK IntelliJ should use to JDK 11.

 Part 5: Making Your First Commit
 --------------------------------